Pazaz/RSC-177-Server/ref/rsc-guide-doc.md

 ### Subject and object

 The subject is used in conjunction with the trigger to determine when the script is run.
-e.g. `takeobj, axe` - would be triggered if the player took the axe.
+e.g. `takeobj,axe` - would be triggered if the player took the axe.

 The `skill`, and `use` commands use both a subject and object
 e.g. `useobj,cow,bucket` - would trigger if you use the bucket with the cow.